DiTEC-project/pyaerial/README.md

 ...
 ```

+### 9. How to save and load a trained Autoencoder model for ARM?

+ToDo: explain saving the model, loading it, and loading it into a process

 ## How Aerial works?

 The figure below shows the pipeline of operations for Aerial in 3 main stages.